5 tips to take better photos of cocktails and drinks

 2. Back Lighting

 Set your light source (ie your window), directly behind your cocktail.
-This will allow the light to shine through the glass and liquid, lighting your cocktail
+This will allow the light to shine through the glass and liquid, lighting your cocktail or bottle perfectly.

 If you’re lucky enough to have professional artificial light, you would use this in the same way you would use natural light.
 Position behind your cocktail, mirroring what natural light would look like.